neeraj-somani/immigrationGPTv2/README.md

 5. **View History**: Access previous conversations from the sidebar
 6. **Copy Responses**: Click the copy button on any AI response

+### Retrieval Method Selection

+ImmigrationGPT uses **BM25 retrieval by default** for optimal performance.
+You can switch to Naive retrieval for conceptual queries:

+#### **BM25 (Default) - Best for Most Queries**
+- ✅ Specific forms and procedures
+- ✅ Exact requirements and steps
+- ✅ Fastest response time (1.76s)
+- ✅ No additional API costs

+#### **Naive - Best for Conceptual Queries**
+- ✅ Complex scenarios and concepts
+- ✅ Semantic understanding
+- ✅ Context-aware responses
+- ⚠️ Requires embedding API calls

 ### Example Questions

 - "What is Form I-730?"